schauveau/lesyd/README.md

 # LeSyd - A MQTT wrapper for Sydpower/Fossibot/... portable energy stations

 IMPORTANT: The connection to the Sydpower mqtt server is not yet implemented.
 For now, Lesyd requires a WiFi connection that redirects `mqtt.sydpower.com`  to a local server.

 ## Known issues / TODO LIST

 - Not tested with AFERIY batteries such as the P210 and P310.
 That may work or brick your device so, please, contact me if you own one of those.
-- Probably a lot of small bugs everywhere.
-Do not hesitate to fill but reports
+- Probably a lot of small bugs an typos everywhere.
+Do not hesitate to fill bug reports.
 - transport 'tcp+tls' is not tested and is probably broken.
 Help wanted.
 Please use 'tcp' for now.
 - option 'loglevel' is ignored.
 Logging is currenly using level 'info'
 - options `extension1` and `extension2` are not yet implemented.
 The StateOfCharge is not reported for extension batteries.
-- Changing the value of number entities (`ac_charging_booking`, `dc_max_charging_current`,`discharge_lower_limit`, ...) is not smooth at all in HomeAssistant: Too much traffic and lag between HA, LeSyd and the device.
+- Changing the value of number entities (`ac_charging_booking`, `dc_max_charging_current`, `discharge_lower_limit`, ...) is not smooth at all in HomeAssistant: There is too much traffic and lag between HA, LeSyd and the device.
+- Implement the connection to the real `mqtt.sydpower.com` located in China.
+The method is known but I am not convinced that this is worth the effort: Too slow and too many disconnects.

 ## References